 Operating SST in interactive mode sometimes seems to require too much typing.
 If an operation needs to be repeated with minor modification, we would rather not have to retype the entire command.
 One way to lessen the typing required is to create a batch file with a word processor or editor.
 Your word processor allows you to duplicate lines, making small changes as necessary, and to create large files of commands relatively quickly.

-If you have created a file batch.cmd
+If you have created a file batch.cmd with SST commands, you

 can run it by invoking SST in the following way: